munch-group/.github/profile/README.md

 # Munch research group on GitHub

-Repositories for work conducted in the group live on these pages.
+As of 2024, repositories for work conducted in the research group are hosted here.
 See the [group website](https://munch-group.org) for more information about our research group.